markbreedlove/cutupsampler/README.txt

 You should have received a copy of the GNU General Public License along with this program, in License.txt.
 If not, see
 <http://www.gnu.org/licenses/>.

+This software incorporates the MSP en_analyzer~ object, which is copyright by Echo Nest Corporation.
+Please see the file named License-en_analyzer.txt, included alongside this file.

 Contact